-Why register a private company with a shareholders' agreement: if you are registering a limited company in UK, and that companylimited by shares has a few shareholders, then it is wise to consider putting a shareholders' agreement in place.
-This is beneficial to both the shareholders and the company for a number of reasons, which are detailed below.
+Register a company with a shareholders' agreement: if you are registering a company, and that entity has a few shareholders, then it is wise to consider putting a shareholders' agreement in place.
+This is beneficial to both the shareholders and the organisation for a number of reasons, which are detailed below.

-Company registration with a shareholders' agreement means that a contract exists between the private company and its shareholders.
-The terms stated in the shareholders agreement upon a private company registration is regulate the relationship between the two parties.
+Company formation with a shareholders' agreement means that a contract exists between the entity and its shareholders.
+The terms stated in the shareholders agreement upon a company registration is regulate the relationship between the two parties.

 Reasons to draw up a shareholders' agreement when registering a company include: the full set of terms between the two parties have been set out and agreed and they can be legally enforced.
 A shareholders' agreement can cover terms around: -